virgili0/Virgilio/README.md

 # Machine-Learning Study-Path
-## A complete ML study path, centered around TensorFlow and Scikit-Learn
+## A complete ML study path, focused on TensorFlow and Scikit-Learn

 This repository is intended to provide a **complete and organic learning path** to getting started with Machine Learning.
 You will understand both theory and be able to apply it in practice, with hands-on project.